progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The `-\-index-filter` option is similar to the `-\-tree-filter` option used in Chapter 6, except that instead of passing a command that modifies files checked out on disk, you’re modifying your staging area or index each time.
 Rather than remove a specific file with something like `rm file`, you have to remove it with `git rm -\-cached` — you must remove it from the index, not from disk.
 The reason to do it this way is speed — because Git doesn’t have to check out each revision to disk before running your filter, the process can be much, much faster.
 You can accomplish the same task with `-\-tree-filter` if you want.
 The `-\-ignore-unmatch` option to `git rm` tells it not to error out if the pattern you’re trying to remove isn’t there.
 Finally, you ask `filter-branch` to rewrite your history only from the `6df7640` commit up, because you know that is where this problem started.
 Otherwise, it will start from the beginning and will unnecessarily take longer.-->

 Die `--index-filter` Option ist ähnlich der `--tree-filter` Option aus Kapitel 6.
 Allerdings übergibt man in diesem Fall nicht einen Befehl, der die Dateien verändert, die sich jeweils ausgecheckt auf der Festplatte befinden.
 Statt dessen verändert man jeweils die Staging Area bzw. den Index.
 Statt eine bestimmte Datei mit z.B: `rm file` zu entfernen, müssen wir also `git rm --cached` verwenden – denn wir wollen sie aus dem Index, nicht von der Festplatte löschen.
 Der Grund dafür ist einfach Geschwindigkeit: Git braucht nicht jede einzelne Revision auf die Festplatte auszuchecken, um den Filter anzuwenden.
-Auf diese Weise läuft der ganze Prozeß sehr viel schneller.
+Auf diese Weise läuft der ganze Prozess sehr viel schneller.
 Man kann dieselbe Aufgabe aber auch mit `--tree-filter` erledigen, wenn man will.
 Die Option `--ignore-match` weist Git an, nicht mit einer Fehlermeldung abzubrechen, wenn die Datei, die wir löschen wollen, nicht vorhanden ist.
 Außerdem teilen wir `filter-branch` mit, die Historie nur von dem Commit `6df7640` an umzuschreiben.
 Andernfalls würde der Befehl von ganz vorn beginnen und unnötig länger brauchen.

 <!--Your history no longer contains a reference to that file.
 However, your reflog and a new set of refs that Git added when you did the `filter-branch` under `.git/refs/original` still do, so you have to remove them and then repack the database.
 You need to get rid of anything that has a pointer to those old commits before you repack:-->

 Deine Historie enthält jetzt nicht länger eine Referenz auf diese Datei.
 Dein Reflog und ein neues Set an Referenzen, die Git unter `.git/refs/original` angelegt hat, als Du `filter-branch` ausgeführt hast, tun das allerdings immer noch – also entfernen wir sie von dort und packen das Repository erneut.
-Bevor Du packst, mußt Du zuerst alles entfernen, was noch Referenzen auf das alte Objekt enthält:
+Bevor Du packst, musst Du zuerst alles entfernen, was noch Referenzen auf das alte Objekt enthält:

 	$ rm -Rf .git/refs/original
 	$ rm -Rf .git/logs/